AyushSonakpuriya/AyushSonakpuriya/README.md

 ## 🎥 About Me

-I'm **Ayush Sonakpuriya**, an engineering student who believes creativity isn’t a side skill — it’s the core of everything worth building.
+I'm **Ayush Sonakpuriya**, an engineering student who enjoys turning ideas into things that actually *work and look good*.
-I see **code** as a form of storytelling — structure, emotion, rhythm — just like cinema, but in logic and pixels.

-> “Some people write scripts, others write code.
-I just try to make both look good.”
+For me, creativity isn’t about big words — it’s about making design and logic blend naturally.
+I like clean interfaces, smooth experiences, and code that feels effortless when it runs.

+> “Good design is invisible.
+Good code feels the same.”

 ---

 ## 🌱 What I’m Exploring

-🎬 Bringing **Hollywood-level detail** into web experiences
+🎬 Building **modern, responsive web experiences** with a focus on detail
-🎨 Learning **UI/UX design** that feels cinematic, not corporate
+🎨 Exploring **UI/UX design** that’s clean, minimal, and expressive
-🎧 Combining **music, motion, and design** for expressive interfaces
+🧠 Learning **frontend frameworks** and a bit of backend to balance both sides
-💡 Experimenting with side projects that blend art and function
+💡 Experimenting with small projects that teach real-world problem solving

 ---